MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

 ![Tool window shown when Live Unit Testing starts for the first time](./media/lut-v2/Start-LUT-ToolWindow.png)

-For smaller solutions where the unit tests take very little time to execute, you can click the **include all tests** button, to make Live Unit Testing keep running all tests.
+For smaller solutions where the unit tests take very little time to execute, you can click the **Include all tests** button, which makes Live Unit Testing run all tests.

 For larger solutions with many test projects, you can control which projects and individual methods in a project participate in Live Unit Testing by editing the playlist.
 For example, if you have a solution with hundreds of test projects, you can select a targeted set of test projects to participate in Live Unit Testing.